x

 Homework:

-Using the provided icon pack, create a set of empty states for iOS Library including: icon, title, subtitle, button 1, button 2 (if applicable)
+Using the provided icon pack, create a set of Empty States for the iOS Library, including: icon, title, subtitle, button 1, button 2 (if applicable)

 Homework:

-Create instances of the Outcome screen: Successful registration, Failed, Account needs branch assistance.
-Place these files in Local Components page.
+Create Outcome Screen instances: Successful Registration, Failed, Account Requires Branch Assistance.
+Place files in Local Components Page

 Homework:

-Based on your iOS Library experience, create an Annotation Library for:
+Based on your iOS Library experience, build an Annotation Library covering: file covers, Journey banners, flow/logic patterns, and any additional annotations observed by your team

 Session 6: What If a Single Journey Gets Reused?